bwindsor/terraform-aws-website/README.md

 * **csp_allow_manifest** List of places to allow CSP to load manifests from.
 Always includes `'self'`
 * **cache_control_max_age_seconds** Maximum time in seconds to cache items for before checking with the server again for an updated copy.
 Default is one week
 * **mime_types** Map from file extension to MIME type.
 Defaults are provided, but you will need to provide any unusual extensions with a MIME type
+* **override_file_mime_types** Map from exact file name to MIME type.
+If the specified file is available in website_dir, it will be set to the specified MIME type
 * **redirects** List of redirects specifying source and target URLs
 * **is_private** Boolean, default true.
 Whether to make the site private (behind Cognito)
 * **create_cognito_pool** Boolean, default true.
 Whether to create a Cognito pool for authentication.
 If false, a `cognito` configuration must be provided